 Depression is another mental health disorder common among service members.
 It is also closely linked with AUD.
 According to some estimates, more than 60 percent of people with AUD also have depression.
 Many vets don’t even realize depression is an issue until they seek treatment for their challenges with alcohol.

-The truth is the misuse of any substance, including alcohol, is one of the first indications of a mental health disorder such as depression.
+The truth is the misuse of any substance, including alcohol or prescription drugs, is one of the first indications of a mental health disorder such as depression.
 It’s common for the two to co-occur, especially when a person is dealing with their military experience.
 There is no rule regarding which comes first or which causes the other.
 Depression can lead to AUD or someone can develop a problem with drinking and later depression because of it.
 Either can be causal or a contributing factor in either case.

 Various other factors exacerbate alcohol use disorder and depression, including:

 Consuming alcohol affects how the brain functions and makes a person more vulnerable to developing depression.
 AUD also increases the risk for other problems, such as issues with finances or work or relationships, all of which can then worsen depression.
-Misusing alcohol when depressed creates a cycle of self-abuse that makes the existing problem worse over time.
+Misusing alcohol when depressed creates a cycle of self-abuse that makes the existing health conditions worse over time.

 Anxiety is another disorder linked to AUD.

 According to the Anxiety and Depression Association of America (ADAA), 20 percent of people with social anxiety disorder also abuse alcohol or have alcohol dependence.